For Refugees In Germany, Hope And Frustration Mark Path Toward Integration

 Solomon Yhdego is one refugee who has found a job.
 He works 20 hours a week in a vast Deutsche Post/DHL sorting facility in Duisburg.
 He makes about $12 an hour moving big yellow boxes of mail onto metal racks for delivery.

 Yhdego, who's 31, easily gained asylum in Germany after escaping from Eritrea, which has one of the most repressive governments in the world.
 He was about to enter the university there when he was forced to join the army.
 He fled, leaving behind his wife.
-Yhdego says it's been very difficult, but going home is not an option.
+Yhdego says it has been very difficult, but going home is not an option.
 "When I go, they kill me," he says.
 "It is very hard."

 Yhdego learned enough German to get an internship.
 He impressed Georg Schikowski, the plant manager, who gave him a six-month contract.
-"The goal is to [keep] him for a long, long time," says Schikowski, "because he has shown us that he works good, and that's the test"
+"The goal is to [keep] him for a long, long time," says Schikowski, "because he has shown us that he works good, and that's the test."

 Some Germans are skeptical about the usefulness of low-skill refugee workers.
-But Christof Ehrhart, a Deutsche Post/DHL vice president, says they're valuable, especially at companies like his that have lots of blue collar jobs.
+But Christof Ehrhart, a Deutsche Post/DHL vice president, says they're valuable, especially at companies like his that have lots of blue-collar jobs.
 And, he says, the refugees have demonstrated that they are motivated and engaged, "because what they had to do in order to leave their country and come to a different place needed a lot of 'entrepreneurship' and willingness to run risks."

-Deutsche Post/DHL, is a leading corporate employer of refugees, but so far it has fewer than 300 on the payroll.
-For integration to be successful, big German firms will have to do better, and Ehrhart says, Germany can't afford to fail.
+Deutsche Post/DHL is a leading corporate employer of refugees, but so far it has fewer than 300 on the payroll.
+For integration to be successful, big German firms will have to do better, and Ehrhart says Germany can't afford to fail.
 "I think the world is watching us," he says.
 "I have to put it another way: I think there is no alternative than finding a solution.
 Because if we don't find a solution as one of the richest countries on the planet, who else should?"

 Frustration and despair

-Note: A previous caption misspelled Solomon Yhdego's first name as Soloman.